Cult Classic: The show has a sizable fanbase. Most of its fans grew up with it.

-"Zoobotnik" when taking into consideration the "Sonic Sez" segment about sexual harassment.
+"Zoobotnik" when taking into consideration the "Sonic Says" segment about sexual harassment.
 Catella the intergalactic huntress falls madly in love with Robotnik because of how evil he is.
 Robotnik doesn't feel the same way, but he's too scared to say anything because Catella won't keep her hands off him and is repeatedly manhandling him.
 In fact, her treatment of him could be considered, barely mind you, g-rated dry humping.

 In "Lovesick Sonic", when Tails is thrown underwater, a fish asks if Tails can swim.
 He tries using his dog paddle and says, "Not very well," before flying out of the waterfall.
 Then came Sonic 3 where Tails can actually use the dog paddle to swim, but only for a short time, as he will tire himself out if he swims too hard.